chmduquesne/resume.chmd.fr/resume.md

 :   *Internship at [Rio Tinto Alcan](http://www.riotintoalcan.com/)*
     (Clermont Ferrand, France).

-    Authored a C++ library for optimizing the revenue of a metal factory.
+    Authored a C++ library for optimizing the revenue of a metal factory (Cplex).
 The software was based on a Linear Programming model and outperformed the existing in-house tool.

 Open Source Contributions
 -------------------------